Business Definition of “Sunsetting”

 What is a sunset clause?

-A sunset clause is a legal or contractual provision that outlines a finite expiration for the document and the policies within.
-For instance, sunset clauses can be incorporated into sales contracts indicating that, should both parties fail to agree on a price by a specific date, the contract will become void.
+A sunset clause is a legal or contractual provision that sets a firm expiration date for the document and the policies inside it.
+Sales contracts use them to void a deal if both parties fail to agree on terms by a specific date.
+Legislation uses them to force lawmakers to revisit controversial powers rather than letting them become permanent by default.

 What does it mean to sunset a project?